Motteo1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9. Function that prints the last digit of a number
 10. function that computes a to the power of b and returns the value
 11. Function that prints the numbers form 1 to 100 separated by a space - FizzBuzz
+12. Function in c that inserts a number into a sorted singly linked list